 Students attending college out of state whom will not be returning to Idaho within a one (1) year period may be excused.
 If the student plans on returning to Idaho for the summer, etc., we will postpone their jury service.
 The court's postponement policy applies.

 We may offer a one-time postponement of up to one (1) year.
-Please provide a brief explanation on the Juror Qualification (second) Questionnaire.
+Please provide a brief explanation on the Prospective Juror (second) Questionnaire.
 The court's postponement policy applies.

 A Snowbird is someone who maintains their residence in Idaho, but spends cold months in another state.
 The postponement policy applies.